kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 ## Webhook conversion

+{{< note >}}
+Webhook conversion is intorduced in kubernetes 1.13 as an alpha feature.
+To use this feature, the `CustomResourceWebhookConversion` feature get should be set.
+Please refer to [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) documentation for more information.
+{{< /note >}}

-The above example has a None converter between versions which only set `apiVersion` field on conversion and do not change the rest of the object.
-API server supports webhook conversion that calls an external service in case of a conversion is required, e.g. when:
+The above example has a None conversion between versions which only sets the `apiVersion` field on conversion and does not change the rest of the object. apiserver also supports webhook conversion that calls an external service in case of a conversion is required, e.g. when:

-* CR is requested in a different version than stored version.
+* custom resource is requested in a different version than stored version.
-* CR list request contains objects of different versions than the request version.
 * Watch is created in one version but the changed object is stored in another version.
-* CR PUT request is in a different version than storage version.
+* custom resource PUT request is in a different version than storage version.

-To cover all of these cases and to optimize conversion on API Server side, the conversion requests comes with a list of objects to be converted.
-These conversions should happened independent on these objects because grouping those CRs together in one request could have no meaning other than optimization.
+To cover all of these cases and to optimize conversion on apiserver side, the conversion requests carry as many object as possible in order to minimize the calls to the webhook.
+These conversions should happened independently.
+The grouping of custom resources does not represent any relation between them.

 ### Write a conversion webhook server

-Please refer to the implementation of the [CR conversion webhook server](https://github.com/kubernetes/kubernetes/blob/v1.13.0-beta.1/test/images/crd-conversion-webhook/main.go) that is validated in a Kubernetes e2e test.
-The webhook handles the `conversionReview` requests sent by the apiservers, and sends back its decision wrapped in `conversionResponse`.
-Note that the request contains a list of CRs that need to be converted independently without changing the order of objects.
+Please refer to the implementation of the [custom resource conversion webhook server](https://github.com/kubernetes/kubernetes/blob/v1.13.0-beta.1/test/images/crd-conversion-webhook/main.go) that is validated in a Kubernetes e2e test.
+The webhook handles the `ConversionReview` requests sent by the apiservers, and sends back conversion result wrapped in `ConversionResponse`.
+Note that the request contains a list of custom resources that need to be converted independently without changing the order of objects.
 The example server is organized in a way to be reused for other conversions.
-Most of the common codes are located in the [framework file]((https://github.com/kubernetes/kubernetes/blob/v1.10.0-beta.1/test/images/crd-conversion-webhook/converter/framework.go)) that leaves only [one function]((https://github.com/kubernetes/kubernetes/blob/v1.10.0-beta.1/test/images/crd-conversion-webhook/converter/example-converter.go#L29-L80)) to be implemented for different conversions.
+Most of the common code are located in the [framework file]((https://github.com/kubernetes/kubernetes/blob/v1.10.0-beta.1/test/images/crd-conversion-webhook/converter/framework.go)) that leaves only [one function]((https://github.com/kubernetes/kubernetes/blob/v1.10.0-beta.1/test/images/crd-conversion-webhook/converter/example-converter.go#L29-L80)) to be implemented for different conversions.

 {{< note >}}
-**Note:** The example conversion webhook server leaves the `ClientAuth` field [empty](https://github.com/kubernetes/kubernetes/blob/v1.10.0-beta.1/test/images/crd-conversion-webhook/config.go#L48-L49), which defaults to `NoClientCert`.
+The example conversion webhook server leaves the `ClientAuth` field [empty](https://github.com/kubernetes/kubernetes/blob/v1.10.0-beta.1/test/images/crd-conversion-webhook/config.go#L48-L49), which defaults to `NoClientCert`.
 This means that the webhook server does not authenticate the identity of the clients, supposedly apiservers.
 If you need